 What evolved was a partnership between the Gambaro family and the Menegarzzo family who as Stanbroke Beef is one of Australia’s highly regarded beef breeders, producers and exporters.
 Black Hide is not shy in claiming “our exclusive partnership with Stanbroke Beef bring you’re the finest export quality beef to Brisbane.”

-The Black Hide menu, crafted by Head Chef Lukas McEwan (ex-Rockpool, Sydney) includes 11 different beef cuts across Angus, Wagyu and organic breeds.
+The Black Hide menu includes eleven different beef cuts across Angus, Wagyu and organic breeds.
 It is cooked on a high-speed Montague Broiler which does not use charcoal to flavour.

-McEwan chose the dishes to display his food passions and favourite cuts, the things he doesn’t get to cook as often as he likes.
-Sides include smokey beer battered onion rings, hand cut chips, brussel sprouts with lardons and chestnuts, and turnips with potatoes.
+Sides include smokey beer-battered onion rings, hand-cut chips, brussel sprouts with lardons and chestnuts, and turnips with potatoes.

 You can turn your steak into a surf ‘n turf with an extra of roast split prawns or go for more of the unctuous bone marrow combined with bacon, onion and mushrooms.